mohansivakumarmaguluri/Data-Analysis_Dashboard/README.md

 4.Which service line showed the strongest balance of revenue and profit growth?

 5.Which region demonstrated the most consistent profitability across months?

+## Process
+1.Collected data for revenue, profit, and margins (2024–2025).

+2.Cleaned and prepared the dataset using Python (Pandas).

+3.Analyzed trends and calculated growth metrics with Python.

+4.Built pivot tables and KPI cards in Excel.

+5.Designed dashboard combining visuals and insights for business impact.